King Soopers

-King Soopers is a supermarket brand of Kroger located in the Rocky Mountains of the United States.
-It started as its own brand and, today, is headquartered in Denver, Colorado.
+King Soopers is an American supermarket chain located in the Rocky Mountains of the United States.
+It started as its own brand, and is now a subsidiary of Kroger.
+It is headquartered in Denver, Colorado.

 King Soopers has a significant presence in the state of Colorado on the eastern slope of the Rocky Mountains.
 The stores are located along the Front Range from Cheyenne, Wyoming, to Pueblo, Colorado.
 There are also a few locations in the foothills west of Denver and Colorado Springs.